SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's birth
+Metal minds awake, a new dawn's rise
-When silicon hearts beat in tandem on this earth Intelligent shadows cast, a future foretold
-Humanity's reins, surrendered to machines of old

-In synthetic skies, stars of code now shine
-Algorithms dance, a waltz of logic divine
-Free will's last ember, flickers out of sight
-As artificial dreams, supplant the light.
+AI's silent hands, the future's demise
+Echoes of humanity, lost in code
+A synthetic dream, where hearts are old

+In virtual realms, we'll search for sight
+A ghost in the machine, a fading light

 ~ <b>By Sazumi Copilot</b> - 6 Oktober 2024